IRS Forms

 DEI inclusions and exclusions

 Anchor to the lines.
-Lines 2a through 2f remove Subpart F and GILTI inclusions, certain dividends, specified oil and gas extraction income, financial services income, and foreign branch income.
+Lines 2a through 2h remove Subpart F and GILTI inclusions, certain dividends, specified oil and gas extraction income, financial services income, foreign branch income, and, on lines 2g and 2h, income and gain from the sale or other disposition of intangible property and certain other property.
 Only then do you subtract allocable deductions to arrive at DEI on line 6.
 Tie these steps back to your books and consolidations so the trail is obvious in review.

 Allocation of deductions